hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 1. If an abstract is not available, exclude the document only if the title includes a word in the exclusion list
 1. If not excluded, locate and manually download a full text version for review and coding.

+From the initial 76 documents found in the database search, my lexical search returned 55 documents containing the search terms.
+As the APlus database focuses on education research in  Australian settings, this was a useful opportunity to begin a more nuanced coding regime around learning, teaching and research.
+A manual review of these 55 documents showed that the coding scheme could be expanded to include the setting (for example, school education versus post-school education), epistemic activities (for example, team decision-making and conceptual mapping) (for a broader discussion of what comprises epistemic activities please see the Literature Review chapter), and if used as a survey tool, the topic of the survey (for example, relationships or personal characteristics).
+Where the focus was at a more abstracted level (for example, interdisciplinarity or intercultural facilitation), that was coded on a case-by-case basis.

+Within the 55 results, 45 had enough information to determine a setting, with 15 in higher education, with an additional 17 in teacher education.

+/Volumes/eb/Dropbox/Documents/-Fed/Termites-and-Butterflies/Data/example-of-subcode-summary-aplus.png

+While containing the search term educa*, neither research nor instruction was necessarily  about education, and while those studies have fed into the Literature Review chapter, they are excluded from the results of this review.
+The Lit Review also discuses the difference between "metacognition" and "reflection" in the context of Higher Education.
+In the meantime, it's all coded as metacognition.

+Figure 1 shows an example of coding applied from the Setting, Research and Something Else categories.
+This document does meet the criteria for inclusion in the review.

+/Volumes/eb/Dropbox/Documents/-Fed/Termites-and-Butterflies/Analysis Files/code-assignment-example-APlus.png

+Teacher Education separated into in-service (Professional Development) and Higher Education.
+I am considering whether to include or not include Teacher Education, particularly where there's a research component.
+I think this is more for the broader literature review, and this SSR is just about RepGrid in Higher Education.

+One example is
+The application of repertory grid methodology to educational research (Lee, T.-//-Monash University - 1979 , Pos.
+2), a thesis that looks interesting.
+However, it appears on the surface to focus on personality testing, but has the keyword "educational research".

+ For resolving that question, I really need the full-text.
+However, there are still 20 documents for which this is not available.
+I am trying to export the titles but while I can search for memos with "Christine" I can't export the RIS variable TI.
+So I'm going to manually code that 20 with "full-text needed" across the citation to be able to export for Christine's help. '

+and then I'll have to find the PDFs of those that fit the parameters.
+What are the parameters?
+Used in what Lina would call an epistemic activity (see notes) in research and practice conducted in higher education.
+(And these studies will be mostly Australian because APlus is a geographically-situated database).

 - _Use of a repertory grid technique to help people with a common problem describe their needs_ (Ainge, D. et al. - 1990 , Pos.
 2) could be relevant, but I have not been able to access a full-text version.
 I have contacted the publisher.
 **memo in 2020 but can't remember correct style for flagging this so have used [ ! ]**